For Ukrainians2026-03-19T13:53:51+01:00

 While the project will try to take medical and support needs into account, participation and relocation cannot be guaranteed, and immediate relocation may not be possible.

-Will I be placed into a small town or a big city?2024-04-25T16:38:10+02:00
+Will I be placed into a small town or a big city?2026-03-18T15:03:21+01:00

 Our partner cities are of different sizes.
-The population, size and location as well as your other needs and priorities will be discussed with you in-depth during the in-person interview.
-The information you provided during the interview will serve as a basis for the matching algorithm to determine which participating city suits most of your needs and priorities.
+The population, size and location as well as your other needs and priorities will be discussed with you in-depth during the interview.
+The information you provide during the interview will serve as a basis for the matching algorithm to determine which participating city suits most of your needs and priorities.
 Please note that the algorithm will match you with a city based on all data and priorities you provide during the interview.
-Size of city is just one out of many priorities you will be asked for in the interview.
+Size of city is just one out of many preferences you will be asked for in the interview.

 Note: while one city can match your size and location preferences, another city can cater for your other needs in a better way.
 The reasons why you are matched to a city and what this city does and does not offer in relation to your indicated preferences, will be explained to you when you learn about the match.

-Where will I live upon arrival?2026-02-06T18:11:54+01:00
+Where will I live upon arrival?2026-03-18T14:34:11+01:00

 The receiving city will arrange accommodation for you in local refugee housing.